Larry Summers: 2020 presidential election

-Candidacy for chairmanship of the Federal Reserve and governorship of the Bank of Israel

-In 2013, Summers emerged as one of two leading candidates, along with Janet Yellen, to succeed Ben Bernanke as chair of the Federal Reserve.
-The possibility of his nomination created a great deal of controversy with some senators of both parties declaring opposition.
-On September 15, Summers withdrew his name from consideration for the position, writing: "I have reluctantly concluded that any possible confirmation process for me would be acrimonious and would not serve the interest of the Federal Reserve, the Administration or, ultimately, the interests of the nation's ongoing economic recovery."

-During 2013, Summers had been reported as preferred candidate by the Cabinet of Israel and Prime Minister Benjamin Netanyahu to succeed Stanley Fischer as governor of the Bank of Israel.
-Netanyahu personally asked him to take the post, an offer he turned down.

-Criticism of the Biden Administration, 2021
+Criticism of the Biden Administration

 Summers emerged as an early opponent of President Joe Biden's economic policy, calling the $1.9 trillion American Rescue Plan Act of 2021 "the least responsible macroeconomic policy we've had in the last 40 years" and arguing that it risked economic recession and market destabilization.

 Israel

-In October 2023, following the October 7 attacks and Israel's subsequent response, several Harvard undergraduate student groups signed a letter condemning Israel, holding it "entirely responsible for all unfolding violence".
+In October 2023, following the October 7 attacks and the subsequent Gaza war, several Harvard undergraduate student groups signed a letter condemning Israel, holding it "entirely responsible for all unfolding violence".
 The letter led to a backlash from several prominent Harvard alumni, including Summers, who said that he was "sickened" by it.
 Summers, though agreeing with Bill Ackman on the need to examine the political views of employees, called Ackman's request to release the names of all the students involved in signing the letter "the stuff of Joe McCarthy".

-Summers has criticized the Harvard administration for its failure to curb what he sees as rising antisemitism at the university since the Hamas attack.
+Summers has criticized the Harvard administration for its failure to curb what he sees as rising antisemitism at the university since the Gaza war.
 In March 2025, he expressed concern that the Harvard Corporation, the university's highest governing body, was inadequately addressing antisemitism on campus; specifically, Summers criticized current Harvard President Alan Garber for failing to issue a final report with recommendations despite Garber having convened a task force on combating antisemitism over a year earlier, in January 2024.

 Personal life

-Summers was diagnosed with Hodgkin's lymphoma around 1983, underwent treatment and has remained cancer-free.
-Summers has three children (older twin daughters Ruth and Pamela and son Harry) with his first wife, Victoria Joanne (Perry).
+Summers was diagnosed with late-stage Hodgkin's lymphoma in 1983, shortly after becoming a tenured professor at Harvard; he underwent nine months of chemotherapy treatment and has remained cancer-free.

+Summers met his first wife, Victoria Joanne Perry, in Cambridge, Massachusetts, while he was working on his dissertation and she was preparing to enter Harvard Law School.
+Her mother was a professor of mathematics at the University of Maine, and she was raised in Bangor, Maine.
+They married in 1984, and had three children together, twin girls and a son.
+Perry is a tax attorney and legal scholar.

-In December 2005, Summers married English professor Elisa New, who has three daughters (Yael, Orli and Maya) from a previous marriage.
-He lives in Brookline, Massachusetts.
+In 2001, Summers met then-Harvard College English professor Elisa New; they married in December 2005 at Elmwood and spent their honeymoon on Little Saint James.
+As of 2006, Summers resided in Brookline, Massachusetts.